akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Each day notched on the tally stick marked another day he had survived, another day closer to when she could stop counting.

-One afternoon, she found herself standing in the doorway of Harold's chamber.
+One afternoon, she found herself standing in the doorway of Harold’s chamber.
 The bed was made, the blankets smoothed.
 His sword was gone, but his old cloak still hung on its peg.
 She planted her face deeply in the rough wool, smelling his familiar scent for a moment.

 *He will come back*, she told herself. *He always does.*

-But she had not felt like this since her mother’s death.

-At dusk, she walked again to the gate.
-A rabbit broke from the hedge, but the road was empty.
+At dusk, she walked again to the gate, but the road was empty.
+She had not felt like this since her mother’s death.

+A child from the village came over and held her hand, asking ‘Will papa come home soon?’
+Something delicate seemed to crack inside Beatrice and she did not know how to answer.
+‘I hope so,’ was all she could manage.

 From somewhere in the distance, a fox gave a raspy scream.

-She went inside and barred the door against the evening.
+She gave the child as much of a smile as she could spare, then went inside and barred the door, unable to see even the beautiful sunset.

 ---